DoniyorI/DoniyorI/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Personal Website
+- 🌱 I’m currently learning React and Typescript
+- 💬 Ask me about Comptor Science Major at the University At Buffalo
+- 📫 How to reach me: Doniyori@buffalo.edu

 <!--
 **DoniyorI/DoniyorI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.